TylerCode/PiSummoner/README.md

 ## The Hat

 So for the hat, you can really use whatever you like.
-I personally used !(this guy for now)[https://www.amazon.com/gp/product/B07CZL2SKN].
+I personally used [this guy for now](https://www.amazon.com/gp/product/B07CZL2SKN) (not an affiliate link or anything).
 You can use whatever you like, just be sure to modify the main.c file to include the additional ones.

 ## The Setup